diegoami/diego_bot/data/diego.md

  - nice talking to you
  - have a nice day
  - see you later
- - I will send him an email
+ - I will send him an email.
  - I will take contact with him.
  - Ok, we are done here.
  - Thank you for talking with me.
  - End of conversation.
+ - Ok, I will check that site.
+ - Thank you for the information you gave me.
 ## intent:mood_affirm_deny
  - Yes
  - Indeed
  - Correct
  - Sounds good
- - no
+ - No.
  - I don't think so
  - no way
  - Certainly not.
  - I think you should visit Croatia.
  - You should go out and have some fun.
  - This is what I am doing right now.
- - I don't think this chatbot will ever improve.
+ - No shit.
 ## intent:who_are_you
  - Tell me about your author.
  - What is the purpose of this bot?